Fitness requirements for the military are changing. This also means a change in diet and nutrition.

 However, as per the World Health Organization, much of the global population is vitamin D deficient.

-Not only that, it is reported that there are widespread vitamin D deficiencies among active-duty soldiers.
+Not only that, but it is also reported that there are widespread vitamin D deficiencies among active-duty soldiers.

 Research shows a strong correlation between a lack of vitamin D with impaired physical and cognitive function.